 - Children’s Papers & Artwork: As parents, we end up with hundreds of pieces of artwork from our kids.
 However, I think we can all agree that we don’t need to keep EVERYTHING.
 Start by limiting your kid’s artwork to only the both you and your children truly love.
 Then, organize it in bins by following this tutorial.

 - Medical Records: Medical records probably need to be held on to for most of your family’s lives depending on what they are.
-Here is a unique way to store those medical records.

 - Scrapbook and Crafting Paper: If you do a lot of scrapbooking, then you know just how much paper you could end up with.
 Start by sorting through your scrapbook and crafting supplies to get rid of any items you won’t use then store this rest using this sorting system.